 The combined financial statements have been derived from the financial statements and accounting records of TMP using the historical results of operations and historical bases of the assets and liabilities of the Company's business.
 In connection with the Distribution the intercompany balances due to TMP are expected to be contributed to equity.
 Accordingly, they are reflected as divisional equity for all periods presented.
-The Company's costs and expenses in the accompanying combined financial statements include allocations from TMP for executive, legal, accounting, treasury, real estate, information technology, merger and integration costs and other TMP corporate services and infrastructure costs because specific identification of the expenses is not practicable.
-The total corporate services allocation to the Company from TMP was \$27.4 million in 2001, \$44.3 million in 2000 and \$32.7 million in 1999.
+Non-cash contributions from parent in 2001 and 2000 consist primarily of stock funding by TMP for HH Group purchase acquisitions.
+The non-cash distribution to parent in the year ended December 31, 2002 represents the net assets of a subsidiary that the Company transferred to TMP's Monster division (see note 3) in 2002.
+The terms of the distribution agreement with TMP do not require repayment or distribution of any portion of the divisional equity back to TMP.
+The Company's costs and expenses in the accompanying combined financial statements include allocations from TMP for executive, legal, accounting, treasury, real estate, information technology, merger and integration costs, business reorganization costs, and other TMP corporate services and infrastructure costs because specific identification of the expenses is not practicable.
+The total corporate services allocation to the Company from TMP was \$31.7 million in 2002, \$27.4 million in 2001 and \$44.3 million in 2000.
 The year ended December 31, 2000 also includes \$1.1 million of interest expense paid to TMP in 2002 in connection with certain cash funding arrangements in the period.
 The expense allocations have been determined on the basis that TMP and the Company considered to be reasonable reflections of the utilization of services provided or the benefit received by the Company using ratios that are primarily based on the Company's revenue, net of direct costs of temporary contractors compared to TMP as a whole.
-The financial information included herein may not necessarily reflect the financial position and results of operations of Executive Resourcing in the future or what these amounts would have been had it been a separate, stand-alone entity during the periods presented.
-However, management believes that if the Company had been a stand-alone entity during the periods presented.
+The financial information included herein may not necessarily reflect the financial position and results of operations of HH Gr eResourcing.
+HH Group's eResourcing division, which focuses on the mid-market professional staffing business, places professionals who typically earn between \$50,000 and \$150,000 annually, and possess the set of skills outlined by our clients. eResourcing uses traditional and interactive methods to select potential candidates for clients.
+Temporary contracting supplements the eResourcing selection services, primarily in Australia, New Zealand, the United States and throughout Europe.
+The division typically places employees, ranging from clerical workers to executives, in temporary situations for as little as one day to over 12 months.
+Contractors can be used for emergency support or to complement the skills of a client's own staff.